ActiveCampaign/mailbrush/CONTRIBUTING.md

 ## Getting started

 1. Create your own fork of the code
-2. Setup your local environment by following [the instructions in the Wiki](https://github.com/wildbit/mailmason/wiki/Getting-Started).
+2. Setup your local environment
 3. Make some great changes in your fork
 4. Submit a pull request with a detailed explanation of the change and reasoning.